intro-to-data-science-21/data-project-news-analytics/README.md

 - How do the answers to the questions above change per country?

 ## Repo
-- In the "Data" folder you can find the headlines that we scriped in the csv. files.
+- In the "Data" folder you can find the headlines that we scraped in the csv. files.
-- The "final-report.rmd" is the rmd file that produces our final report - including all (plotly) figures and text.
+- The "final-report.rmd" is the rmd file that generates our final report - including all (plotly) figures and text.
 - The "master-scraping-script.rmd" contains the code that we used to schedule our scraping.

 ## Group